 All students are required to take at least one laboratory course beyond Research Methods Lab, which provides hands-on learning and skills in data analysis and research report writing.
 In addition to the variety of alternatives offered in the requirements mentioned above, the psychology major allows students to pursue individual interests and goals by including one course at any level that the student chooses as a free elective.
 Finally, one advanced (3000), capstone (4000), or the Elective course must be a designated Diversity course.

 A grade of C- or better is required for each course counted toward the major requirement.

-The requirements for the Psychology major are as follows:
+Majors must complete 10 psychology courses.
+The requirements for the major are as follows:

 |Select one additional 2000-level course|

 Any course with the PSYC subject code in the appropriate numeric range may fulfill these requirements.

 Content Laboratory requirement